 - Designer of Learning Experiences: Crafting meaningful, authentic experiences that align with learning objectives requires thoughtful planning and creativity.
 Teachers need to design activities that engage students emotionally, intellectually, and physically.
 This can range from simple hands-on experiments to complex problem-solving tasks.
 It’s a bit like being an educational architect, building learning landscapes where exploration is encouraged.

 - Encourager of Reflection: As we’ve previously discussed, reflection is a key component of experiential learning.
 Teachers must encourage and guide this process, helping students articulate their thoughts, analyze their actions, and synthesize new understanding.
-This may involve leading reflective discussions, providing reflective journal prompts, or utilizing digital platforms that facilitate reflection.
+This may involve leading reflective discussions, providing reflective journal prompts, or using digital platforms that facilitate reflection.

 - Provider of Feedback: Constructive feedback is essential for growth.
 Teachers need to provide timely and specific feedback that helps learners recognize what went well and where they can improve.
 It’s not just about grading but about nurturing growth and continuous improvement.
 I always found this process to be a two-way street, where feedback from students also helped me evolve as an educator.